wp-plugins/login-sidebar-widget/readme.txt

 * Add css as you prefer because the form structure is really very simple.

 = Other Optional Options =
+* Custom forgot password form.
+Use shortcode to display forgot password form in your post or page.
 * You can choose the redirect page after login.
 * Choose redirect page after logout.
 * Choose user profile page.